-I'll pause while you rub your eyes and reread…one. hundred. and. seventy. nine. dollars.
+I'll pause while you rub your eyes and reread… two. hundred. and. forty. nine. dollars.
 For some wood that leans against the wall!
 Whaaaat?
 Ludicrous!

 How to Make a Blanket Ladder

-Step 1: Cut one 5 foot piece of wood from each of your 8 foot pieces, so you have two five foot pieces for the sides of the ladder.
+Cut one 5 foot piece of wood from each of your 8 foot pieces, so you have two five foot pieces for the sides of the ladder.

-Step 2: Cut four 18 inch pieces of wood from the remaining wood for the rungs of the ladder.
+Cut four 18 inch pieces of wood from the remaining wood for the rungs of the ladder.
 (These need to be pretty exact.)

 You'll arrange the spacing of the rungs depending on how you plan to decorate your blanket ladder rack.
-I put mine 12 inches apart, but started 18 inches from the ground and left just 6 inches at the top so that I could actually hang a blanket on the bottom bar.
+I put mine 12 inches apart, but started 18 inches from the ground and left just 6 inches at the top so that I could hang a blanket nicely on the bottom bar.

-Step 5: Stain it the color of your choice and let it dry and air out completely (so it doesn't stink up your house or your blankets.)
+Stain the throw blanket holder the color of your choice and let it dry and air out completely (so it doesn't stink up your house or your blankets).

 What do you think?
 I think I'm on a roll with getting the look without having to pay a fortune.
-I did it with this knock off DIY blanket ladder and I did it with my grommet top curtains!
+I did it with this knock off DIY blanket ladder and I did it with my DIY Grommet Top Curtains!